napari/napari/docs/tutorials/fundamentals/installation.md

 (installation)=

-# How to install napari on your machine
+# How to install napari

 Welcome to the **napari** installation guide!